Suck Problems during Breastfeeding

-Baby's anatomy needed for best suck and swallow
+Baby's anatomy needed, for the best suck and swallow

-A baby sucks, swallows and breathes all at the same time.
+A baby sucks, swallows and breathes all at the same time while breastfeeding.

-Baby’s lips help to make an air tight seal while breastfeeding, and the cheeks have fatty pads in the beginning (as a newborn) that help baby keep the nipple in the mouth.
-Preemie babies may have less of this fatty deposit in the cheeks, which can make it more difficult for them to feed.
+Baby’s lips help to make an air tight seal while breastfeeding, and the cheeks have fatty pads in the beginning (as a newborn), that help Baby hold the nipple, inside the mouth.
+Preemie babies may have less of this fatty deposit in the cheeks, which can make it more difficult for them to breastfeed.

 The hard palate helps to position the nipple and areola and this holds the breast in place.
-The soft palate is towards the back of baby’s mouth and this is the area in which the nipple should be.
-If the nipple is not far enough in the mouth and touching the hard palate, mom might experience bad nipple pain.
+The soft palate is towards the back of your baby’s mouth, and this is the area in which the nipple should be.
+If the nipple is not far enough in the mouth, and is touching the hard palate, Mom might experience bad nipple pain.

-Here are some breastfeeding tips and advice on how to deal with various suck problems during breastfeeding.
+Here, below, are some breastfeeding tips, on how to deal with various suck problems during breastfeeding.

 Oral Problems that can Interfere with Breastfeeding

-* Baby has oral thrush: (Candidiasis, infection caused by fungi, of the oral cavity) This can cause discomfort whilst breastfeeding.
+* Baby has oral thrush: This can cause discomfort whilst breastfeeding.

 * Your baby is sleepy most of the time: Your baby is premature or your baby might have some medical issues.

 * Baby keeps rooting for the breast, but does not attach himself/herself: Neurologically impaired babies often have this breastfeeding problem.
-Try to firmly support baby’s body and control his/her head and jaw.
+Try to firmly support your baby’s body and control the head and jaw.

-* A habit that may have developed in the womb, is when baby sucks his own tongue.
-This can then in turn also affect the breastfeeding relationship and cause some suck problems.
+* A habit that may have developed in the womb, is when a baby sucks his/her tongue.
+This can then, in turn, also affect the breastfeeding relationship and cause some suck problems.

-* Baby bites down on your nipple instead of sucking: Try to increase baby’s awareness of his/her mouth by playing with the mouth.
+* Baby bites down on your nipple instead of sucking: Try to increase Baby’s awareness of the mouth, by playing with the inside of Baby's mouth.